umersharif905/allaboard365/docs/TESTING.md

 ### Do You Need a Key?

-**YES** - The ManualTrigger endpoint requires an API key for security.
+**YES** - The DimeManualScheduler endpoint requires an API key for security.

 ### How to Generate a Key